 IUM Empowers Changemakers Through the Monaco Ocean Protection Challenge

 As the world turns its eyes toward the United Nations Ocean Conference (UNOC), to be held in Nice from June 9–13, 2025, Monaco is already making waves.
-Just weeks before this pivotal event, the Principality is preparing to host the Grand Finale of the 8th Monaco Ocean Protection Challenge (MOPC) — a international competition rooted in innovation, entrepreneurship, and ocean conservation.
+Just weeks before this pivotal event, the Principality has hosted the Grand Finale of the 8th Monaco Ocean Protection Challenge (MOPC) — a international competition rooted in innovation, entrepreneurship, and ocean conservation.
 At the heart of it all, IUM proudly champions sustainability and ocean protection, preparing the next generation of business leaders to face today’s most pressing environmental challenges.
 Co-organized by IUM, the Oceanographic Institute, Monaco Impact, and the Prince Albert II of Monaco Foundation, the Monaco Ocean Protection Challenge has become a beacon for sustainable innovation.
 It brings together students and young entrepreneurs from around the world to propose viable, scalable solutions for protecting our oceans.

-The 8th edition, which saw a record-breaking number of applications — 138 teams from 129 universities and 66 nationalities — reflects the Challenge’s rising global profile.
+The 8th edition, has seen a record-breaking number of applications — 138 teams from 129 universities and 66 nationalities — reflects the Challenge’s rising global profile.
 This year’s momentum aligns seamlessly with the global attention around the UNOC and its focus on transitioning from extractive marine industries to a regenerative blue economy.
 The MOPC doesn’t just raise awareness — it mobilizes the private sector, empowering ocean-minded entrepreneurs with the tools, networks, and recognition needed to drive change.
 Finalists gain access to institutional and financial ecosystems that can help scale their ventures, turning ideas into impactful solutions.

 The Road to the Grand Finale – May 14, 2025

 Finalist teams hail from India, South Korea, France, Canada, Singapore, and more — a testament to MOPC’s expanding influence.
 As an additional reward, the winning team will earn a spot at the Blue Economy and Finance Forum (BEFF) — a UNOC special event to be held in Monaco just before the conference in Nice, highlighting the vital intersection of innovation, investment, and sustainability.
 The Challenge continues to spark real-world change.
 Former winners like Ittinsect, now rebranded as Ocean Twist Biotechnology, and Innov&Sea, have gone on to secure international partnerships and industry recognition.
 These stories illustrate MOPC’s role as a launchpad for impactful innovation.
-This year’s edition will also include a “Spotlight on Africa” special award, reaffirming the importance of supporting blue economy solutions on the African continent — one of the regions most poised for ocean-based growth.
+This year’s edition also included a “Spotlight on Africa” special award, reaffirming the importance of supporting blue economy solutions on the African continent — one of the regions most poised for ocean-based growth.

 IUM: Educating Changemakers